MicrosoftDocs/visualstudio-docs/docs/ide/use-solution-explorer.md

   - Quick Add populates a default extension for you, but you can select Escape (**Esc**) after you open the dialog to quickly clear the input box.
 - Add multiple files at one time. <br> Example: *File1.cs*, *File2.html* or *File.cs, File.txt*.

 You can also quickly switch between the Quick Add dialog and New Item dialog.
-Here's how:
+Here's how.

 - Use **Show All Templates** to open the **New Item** dialog.